MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 4. In the browser view, select the dropdown button on the right hand top corner and select ```Python 3``` from the list.
 This should create a new notebook.

-## Usage Example
+## Usage example

 Whether you choose to solve optimization problems using Jupyter Notebooks or a Python script, once you have installed the prerequisites from the previous sections you can follow the instructions below to run a test problem.

-## Connecting to a Quantum Workspace
+## Connecting to an Azure Quantum workspace

-A `Workspace` represents the Quantum Workspace you [previously created](xref:microsoft.quantum.workspaces-portal) and is the main interface for interacting with the service.
+A `Workspace` represents the Azure Quantum workspace you [previously created](xref:microsoft.quantum.workspaces-portal) and is the main interface for interacting with the service.

 ```py
 from typing import List